SurfaceAI/dataset_creation/src/scripts/gpt_experiments/example_promt.md

                         3) intermediate: Asphalt roads that shows signs of maintenance, such as patches of repaired surface, wider cracks larger than 2cm.
 Asphalt sidewalks may contain potholes, but these are small, shallow (<3cm deep) and can be easily avoided, asphalt driving lanes shows damage due to subsidence (depressions of a scale >50 cm) or heavy traffic (shallow ruts in asphalt caused by trucks in summer).
 This means that the road can be used by normal city bikes, wheelchairs and sports cars, but not by a racing bike.

                         4) bad: Damaged asphalt roads that show clear signs of maintenance: This might include potholes, some of them quite deep, which might decrease the average speed of cars.
 However, it isn’t so rough that ground clearance becomes a problem.
-Meaning that the street causes trouble to normal city bike but not a trekking bike and a car
+Meaning that the street causes trouble to normal city bike but not a trekking bike and a car.

-""".
                         Please adhere to the following instructions:
                         1) Step 1: If you detect multiple surface types, only consider the path, driving lane, cycleway or sidewalk in the focus area.